 Bicycle commuting is easy.
 Use the bicycling link in the search box on Google Maps to get directions that include bicycle lanes found throughout Maricopa County.

 Bicycling and public transit

-Did you know that you can combine your bicycle commute with your bus or light rail ride?
-Valley Metro bus riders can place their bicycle on the front of the bus, and Valley Metro light rail passengers can bring their bicycle on board to the bicycle section.
+You can combine your bicycle commute with your bus or light rail ride.
+Valley Metro bus and light rail commuters can place their bicycle on the racks provided at the front of the transit vehicle.
+Racks are first-come, first-serve.
+If room permits on Valley Metro light rail trains, passengers can bring their bicycle on board to the bicycle section.

 - Pull the wheel hook out and over your tire as close to the frame as possible.